albertliangcode/testrepo/Organizers.md

 - [ ] Identify and approach professors about judging results
   * need some basic criteria such as difficulty, “found CVE”, “# replaced strcpy’s”
 - [ ] What happens if there are vulnerabilities?
+- [ ] A few example repos with definite known vulnerabilities -- [ ] responsible disclosure announcement/reading at start of hackathon
 - [ ] Add documentation on this wiki
 - [ ] Add new metrics!
 A few ideas:
   * expose all clang diagnostics